Blogging Frequency: How Often Should You Blog?

 From each blog post, you could then create a series of social media posts, with each post being a self-contained quote from the blog post.

 The point of content atomization is to generate more ROI out of each base piece of content rather than creating everything from scratch.
-It’s an effective way to scale your content production while also increasing your blogging frequency.
+It’s an effective way to scale your content production while also increasing your blog frequency.

 Update Old Posts

 If you have published blog posts previously, the odds are high that some of them are outdated and should be updated.
 If you want your blog to be an authoritative source of information, double-check that your posts are up-to-date.
+Google likes fresh content.

 Updating old content allows you to publish high-quality blog posts without needing to start from zero.
 In addition, if the URL already has SEO equity, the updates help you to capitalize on such equity to more easily achieve a high rank in Google again.